Gratitude Journaling Ideas: 6 Soulful Ways to Stay Thankful Daily

 Once you have found it, move on to the next step.

-Tip 2: Create a gratitude list
+2. Create a gratitude list regularly

 Having a clear goal is essential in this step.
-Start by thinking about a specific period in your life for the past 3 months, 6 months, or year.
+Start by thinking about a specific period in your life for the past 3 months, 6 months, or a year.

 For example, did you face a health scare only to find out that you recovered quickly?
-How about the way your mom was there for you?
-Or maybe it’s that friend who became your cheerleader while you felt like a failure.

-Take your time to analyze various areas in your life, be it your career, health, or your relationship that add positively to your life.
+Take your time to analyze various areas in your life, be it your career, health, or your relationship, that add positively to your life.

 So, take time to think about the good that has happened and start creating those lists.
 Who knows?